learn-co-curriculum/rails-generators-readme/README.md

 If you go down the list on all of the tasks necessary to build out CRUD functionality in an application, it's quite extensive.
 From creating database tables, configuring views, and drawing individual routes, the feature builds can be time consuming and bug prone.
 Wouldn't it be nice if there was a more efficient way of integrating standard features instead of having to build them manually each time?

-Well a primary goal of the Rails team was to make it efficient to build core application functionality, and so the Rails system has a number of generators that will do some of the manual work for us.
+A primary goal of the Rails team was to make it efficient to build core application functionality.
+The Rails system has a number of generators that will do some of the manual work for us.

 As nice as it is to use the generators to save time, they also provide some additional extra benefits:

 * They can setup some basic specs for an application's test suite.
 They won't write our complex logic tests for us, but they will provide some basic examples.

-* They are setup to work the same way each time, this helps standardize your code and enables your development to be more efficient since you don't have to worry as much about bugs related to spelling, syntax errors, or anything else that can occur when writing code manually.
+* They are setup to work the same way each time.
+This helps standardize your code and enables your development to be more efficient since you don't have to worry as much about bugs related to spelling, syntax errors, or anything else that can occur when writing code manually.

-* They follow Rails best practices, this includes: utilizing RESTful naming patterns, removing duplicate code, using partials and a number of other best of breed design patterns.
-(If you don't know what all of these are, don't worry, we will cover them shortly)
+* They follow Rails best practices, which includes utilizing RESTful naming patterns, removing duplicate code, using partials and a number of other best of breed design patterns (if you don't know what all of these are, don't worry, we will cover them shortly).

 ## Abusing Generators